mozilla/gcp-ingestion/docs/architecture/overview.md

   Firefox) to PubSub `Raw Topics`
 - The Dataflow `Landfill Sink` job copies messages from PubSub `Raw Topics` to `Cloud Storage`
+- The Dataflow `EcosystemDecryptor` job reads from a `Raw Topic` specific to Account Ecosystem Telemetry (AET), decrypting AET-specific identifiers stored as attributes and republishing to a special decrypted `Raw Topic`
 - The Dataflow `Decoder` job decodes messages from PubSub `Raw Topics` to PubSub `Decoded Topics`
     - The Dataflow `Decoder` job checks for existence of `document_id`s in